NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 *Above: Add an HVAC system to your model.*

-When adding a template loop, there are four images within the icon.
+When adding a template loop, there are images within the icon.
+For instance, a Packaged Rooftop VAV with Reheat has four images.
 From left to right they represent the type of cooling, heating, fan, and terminal unit, in the template.
 The example below has cold and hot water, a variable speed fan, and a hot water reheat terminal unit.

 ![System Template Icons](img/create_model/system_templates.png)